trin1t/iotdb/docs/UserGuide/UDF-Library/Time-Series-Forecast.md

 **Output Series:** Output a single series.
 The type is DOUBLE.

 **Note:** This function ignores NaN values.
 Data points are considered with equal time interval.
 User may resample first before doing decomposition.

+### Model Explanation
+Here we only offer simple introduction.
+For detailed information, please refer to

+Cleveland, R. B., Cleveland, W. S., McRae, J. E., & Terpenning, I. J. (1990).
+STL: A seasonal-trend decomposition procedure based on loess.
+Journal of Official Statistics, 6(1), 3–33.

+STL is the abbreviate of Seasonal and Trend decomposition using Loess, which adopts additive model.
+In comparison to classical model, STL utilize LOESS (locally weighted regression) to smooth trending term.
+You may refer to any tutorial book on linear regression for detailed introduction of LOESS.
+The advantage over classical model is that it allows seasonal term change with time.
+It is also insensitive to outliers.
+Besides, it can decompose the beginning and the end of the series.

+There are quite a few parameters for this function.
+Only `period` is a necessity.
+Other parameters keep same with stl in R (only "." is omitted).
+You may refer to [R documentation](https://search.r-project.org/R/refmans/stats/html/stl.html).

 ### Examples